 Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

-Jiaoxi Hot Spring (礁溪溫泉, also spelled Jiaosi Hot Spring) is my favorite hot spring village in all of Taiwan.
+Jiaoxi Hot Spring (礁溪溫泉, also spelled Jiaosi Hot Spring) is my favorite Taiwan’s many amazing hot springs.
 Jiaoxi is a rural township at the north end of Yilan County in Northeastern Taiwan, making it one of the best day trips from Taipei.

 My friends/family and I have been to Jiaoxi as day and overnight trips well over a dozen times.
 We find it offers the perfect balance of convenience, unique hot springs, quirky eating & drinking options, and outdoor activities.
 Obviously it’s best to visit when it’s winter in Taiwan (December, January, February, and March), but there are enough things to do in Jiaoxi to justify coming anytime of the year.